OpenCyphal-Garage/libcyphal/docs/design/readme.md

 ### General principles

 The presentation layer is the first layer that deals with DSDL-generated types.
 A conventional design would heavily rely on metaprogramming here, providing generic classes parameterized with a DSDL type.
-This is not a viable choice for LibCyphal because minimization of template metaprogramming is one of its core design goals.
+This is not a viable choice for LibCyphal because the minimization of template metaprogramming is one of its core design goals.
 Hence, the design proposed here intentionally avoids static polymorphism where reasonable, preferring runtime polymorphism instead.
 To this end, the Nunavut C++ generator needs to be modified to ship an interface called `IComposite` as part of its support library, which is to be implemented by generated types:

 ```c++
 class IComposite